jina-ai/examples/my-first-jina-app/README.md

 </td>
 <td>

-Similar to the above, but includes the `separated_workspaces` attribute in order to XXX
+Similar to the above, but includes the `separated_workspaces` attribute which forces each shard to store it's data in its own dedicated directory.

 </td>
 </tr>